gonfva/gonfva.github.io/content/en/blog/2022-07-02-debugging-windows-eks.md

 ```
 and lo and behold, `discovery.k8s.io` apigroups, `endpointslices` resources, and `list`.

+Hmm.
+Everything looks correct.

+Rubber duck moment.

-So the k8s cluster role should have permissions, the cluster role gets applied to nodes that have the AWS role I have passed for windows machines.
+The k8s cluster role should have permissions, the cluster role gets applied to nodes that have the AWS role I have passed for windows machines.

-But our window machine doesn't have permissions?
-Does the window machine have the windows role?
+But ... our window machine doesn't have permissions?

+Let's check the last piece.
+It cannot be so stupid...

+*Does the window machine have the windows role?*

-Yes, in my case, the issue was so stupid.
-The node had an incorrect AWS role applied.
+Yes, in my case, the issue was so stupid. *The node had an incorrect AWS role applied*.

-But I hope that the whole debugging process was more interesting than actually the issue.
+I hope that the whole debugging process was more interesting than actually the issue.